COVID-19 rapid antigen test: 2020

-Global efforts to step up evaluations of rapid tests were initiated by the World Health Organization (WHO) Emergencies Department who launched a major rapid diagnostic test implementation project on the 10th of November 2020, aided by agreement from the Bill and Melinda Gates Foundation that limited costs for low- and middle-income countries.
+Global efforts to step up evaluations of rapid tests were initiated by the World Health Organization (WHO) Emergencies Department who launched a major rapid diagnostic test implementation project on 10 November 2020, aided by agreement from the Bill and Melinda Gates Foundation that limited costs for low- and middle-income countries.

 Austria started country-wide mass testing on 5 December 2020 and ordered seven million tests consisting of the SD Biosensor test and Siemens Clinitest (aka Orientgene).

 By the middle of December 2020, there were many studies confirming the efficacy and success of using rapid tests to identify individuals with COVID-19 including studies in the Netherlands, the United Kingdom, and the US.
 These studies all enabled rapid tests to enter standard national COVID-19 testing strategies.
 Global piloting of rapid tests was now common place in schools in Canada, travel hubs in Indonesia, and across India.

-In the US in December 2020, Professor Michael Mina of Harvard University noted that home tests were a "very powerful adjunct to everything else that people are already doing."
-This view was reinforced by Professor William A. Haseltine, also of Harvard, in an article in Forbes magazine asserting that "rapid, self-administered testing could stem the ever-surging tide of disease and death."
+Professor William A. Haseltine of Harvard said that "rapid, self-administered testing could stem the ever-surging tide of disease and death."
 However, further deployment of rapid tests as part of mass testing approaches in the US stalled as a result of the impasse around the $900 billion in COVID-19 relief contained within the Consolidated Appropriations Act, 2021.
 The bill was criticized for not specifically supporting COVID rapid self-tests.
 Meanwhile, the FDA authorized the Abbott BinaxNOW RAT "for prescription use at home."
 Subsequent approval was given for the first COVID-19 at-home RAT available without a prescription, by Ellume.

 In the UK in December 2020, the Medicines and Healthcare products Regulatory Agency approved the Innova rapid test for self-testing of asymptomatic people.
 The United Kingdom's chief clinical medic, Dr Susan Hopkins, noted that rapid tests provided a means to find "people that...we couldn't otherwise find".

 Noting the ability to identify cases more rapidly, and considering the ensuing escalation in cases in Europe, the European Commission (EC) met in December 2020 and developed a common European framework for "use, validation and mutual recognition of rapid tests", committing 100 million euros for the purchase of tests from Roche and Abbott.
 Stella Kyriakides, commissioner for Health and Food Safety, said "Rapid antigen tests offer us speed, reliability and quick responses to isolate COVID cases.
 This is crucial to slow down the spread of the pandemic."